MarcelinoV/Twitter-Covid-NLP-Clustering/README.md

-# COVID Twitter Vaccine NLP & KMeans Clustering: Project Overview
+# COVID Twitter Vaccine NLP & KMeans Clustering

+## Project Overview

 The purpose of this project is to gain insight on how people felt about a COVID-19 vaccine from the dates March 15, 2020 to May 15, 2020, a two month period.
 Thus, you can say this is a **Sentiment Analysis**.